 In the period shortly after this I felt cut off from the world, as if the wind could just pick me up or blow right through me.

 I would go out for long walks in nature and slowly started to land again.

 I would have the overwhelming feeling of being connected to nature, to the natural world, the trees, the animals…

 Everything that grew and died and in death made it possible for other beings to grow and live.
 I started to feel rooted again.

 My art became about sharing these experiences.
-Sharing my love for nature, its beauty and the overwhelming force that nature, or life, truely is.
+Sharing my love for nature, its beauty and the overwhelming force that nature, or life itself, truly is.

-If you understand Dutch it might be fun to watch Michael Minneboo interviewing me about my art and much more in the blog titled:
+On a lighter note, if you understand Dutch please watch Michael Minneboo interviewing me about my art and much more at:

 Live Team-Up with artist and comic lover Melissa Halley.